KannanNaidu/tnc_article/README.md

 After installing, select the article to display and enter the button text value.
 Publish the module.
 This module will display a button, where upon clicking will display the selected article in a sliding panel.

+## Scripts and Styling
+CSS and JS files are NOT included in this install.

 ## Dependencies
 [TailwindCSS version 2](https://tailwindcss.com/ "TailwindCSS Homepage")